mots-github/openWeatherService/README.md

 # openWeatherService
-weather service that will retrieve daily information for number of cities in the world
+weather service that will retrieve daily information for number of cities in the world 1.Open OpenWeatherService.sln
-# Open OpenWeatherService.sln
-# Build  and Run
+2.Build  and Run
-# Select 'Cities.csv'(it has all the city details), on the web page
-# THe weather ata will be downloaded in the Output folder
+3.Select 'Cities.csv'(it has all the city details), on the web page 4.The weather data will be downloaded in the Output folder,for the selected input.